fct_*

 This makes factors useful for ordered categories such as:

-factor() —
+to_factor() —

-priority = factor(
+priority = to_factor(

 ["medium", "low", "high", "medium"],